George Cornell: Early life

-George Myers was born in the old boundary of St George In The East on 13 November 1927, to Mary Ann Garrett and Joseph Cornell, one of seven children (although records suggest eight) born to unwed parents.
+George Myers was born in the old boundary of St-George-in-the-East on 13 November 1927, to unwed parents, one of seven or eight children.

-George and his siblings changed their surname by deed poll from Myers to Cornell who was their stepfather for a short period of time.
+George and his siblings reportedly changed their surname by deed poll from Myers to Cornell, for their stepfather Joseph Cornell who married their mother, Mary Ann Garrett.

 From the age of 12, Cornell often worked as a Billingsgate fish porter, and then at the nearby docks where he ran credit rackets and became friends with Lennie Hamilton and Billy Frost.

-Cornell did his National Service with Billy Wiltshire, the Kray twins’ cousin.
+Cornell did his National Service with Billy Wiltshire, the Kray twins' cousin.

 Criminal history

 On 30 October 1944, his first conviction (as George Myers) came for stealing chickens.
 In May 1945, he was imprisoned for three years for garage-breaking and larceny after stealing goods.

 In 1950 (as George Cornell), he received his first prison sentence, of fifteen months, after being convicted at the Central Criminal Court for unlawful wounding and malicious damage.

 In 1952, Cornell received fines for assault and wilful damage.
 In 1953, Cornell was imprisoned for shop breaking (stealing cigarettes and razor blades).
 He also assaulted two police officers and used insulting words and behaviour, getting off with a 40 shilling fine.

-Cornell went on to face several more spells in prison, one for malicious wounding when he is believed to have slashed a woman’s face with a blade.
+Cornell went on to face several more spells in prison, one for malicious wounding when he is believed to have slashed a woman's face with a blade.
 His last spell in prison was in 1963.

 Cornell was originally a member of an East End gang called The Watney Streeters, and later became involved with the Kray twins.
 However he changed sides around 1964 and allied himself with The Richardsons, led by Keith Askem and brothers Charlie and Eddie Richardson.

 Cornell, along with The Richardsons colleague and friend "Mad" Frankie Fraser, became an enforcer for the Richardsons and was primarily used by them for talks with the Krays.
 Meetings were often held in pubs such as The Grave Maurice.